-Apart from Springfield, you have several other towns with attractive accommodation in the area of Zion National Park.
+Apart from Springfield, you have several other towns with attractive accommodations in the area of Zion National Park.
 Furthermore, the prices are much better.
 And it’s not so far from the Park, too.
 So it’s worth considering lodging in Virgin, La Verkin, Hurricane, Hildale, and Kanab.
 Finally, you can find budget options, but luxury and original lodging are possible too.

 Virgin Utah is around 15 miles from Zion National Park.
 It’s only 20 minutes driving.
 A good choice is Zions Tiny Oasis featuring mountain views, free WiFi, and free private parking.

-Under Canvas Zion offers a unique lodging experience just as incredible and unique as the park itself.
+Under Canvas Zion offers a unique lodging experience as incredible and unique as the park.
 It provides luxury tents.
 The camp seamlessly blends in with its dramatic surroundings (the majestic red rocks that make the park so famous), and the three options of luxury tents allow guests to enjoy Utah’s spectacular desert without giving up the comforts of home.

 Kanab is our favorite town in Utah.
 We love to stay overnight in this charming town.
-Also, it’s only 30 miles and 40 minutes driving to the Zion National Park.
+Also, it’s only a 30- and 40-minute drive to Zion National Park.
 We like its atmosphere and hiking possibilities.
 We spent there a few weeks.
 Our lodging choice in Kanab is Best Western Red Hills.
 Check out also Historic Parry Lodge in Kanab.
 If you plan to stay in this city, check out the best things to do in Kanab, as this place is worth visiting.

-Hildale Utah is around 47 miles from Zion National Park (50 minutes driving).
-If you are looking for original accommodation, it is worth considering luxury tents.
+Hildale, Utah, is around 47 miles from Zion National Park (50 minutes driving).
+If you are looking for original accommodation, luxury tents are worth considering.
 You have two options in this area:

 Canaan Cliffs Glamping offers tents with a terrace.
 This tented camp has a garden and free private parking.
 It is the best location in the area.
-It is situated on the side of the mountains where you get to see amazing sunsets (and beautiful starry nights).
+It is situated on the side of the mountains where you can see incredible sunsets (and beautiful starry nights).

-Zion Luxury Camping offers luxury tents with mountain views that feature a bathroom with a shower.
+Zion Luxury Camping offers luxury tents with mountain views featuring a bathroom and shower.
 This property has a patio and free private parking.

 Zion National Park Campgrounds